Postcard from Porto: 8 things to discover in Douro Valley

 Image: Casa de Sezim

-Explore this gorgeous 18th century manor house (where you’ll find the same wallpaper as The Whitehouse) and get a chance to sample their award-winning vinho verde from its onsite vineyard.
+Explore this gorgeous 18th century manor house (where you’ll find the same wallpaper as The Whitehouse).

-With links back to the Portuguese royal family, treat yourself to a stay fit for a queen in one of its 8 rooms – you’ll also be able to make use of the swimming pool, tennis court as well as enjoying walks through the surrounding hills or simply relax and enjoy a glass of their noted estate bottled wine.
+With links back to the Portuguese royal family, treat yourself to a stay fit for a queen in one of its eight rooms.
+You’ll also be able to make use of the swimming pool, tennis court and enjoying walks through the surrounding hills.
+However, if that sounds too strenuous, simply relax and enjoy a glass of their award-winning, estate-bottled vinho verde wine.

 Visit the Don at Sandeman Port wine cellar